-A major alarm exists when both clock references are not ready (LOS) or both alarm inputs have been activated.
+A major alarm exists when no clock references are applied or both alarm inputs have been activated.
 This indicator can be either latched on after the occurrence of an alarm, or on only during the alarm condition.
 This option is selected by internal header H8.
-If there is only one reference and internal header H7 is set to A-B, the loss of the A reference or activation of the A alarm causes a major alarm.
+If there is only one reference and internal header H7 is set to the A position, the loss of the A reference or activation of the A alarm causes a major alarm.